 The Antidiabetic Potential of Ruellia tuberosa L.

-Keywords: antidiabetic, diabetes, kencana ungu, ruellia tuberosa, metabolic disorders, diabetes mellitus
+antidiabetic, diabetes, kencana ungu, ruellia tuberosa, metabolic disorders, diabetes mellitus

 Abstract